0-wiz-0/sfxr/README.md

 Mutate slightly alters the current parameters to automatically create a variation of the sound.

+Close the window, or press `q` to quit.

 ## Advanced usage

 Figure out what each slider does and use them to adjust particular